fredie7/gpt_lab_task/README.md

 ### System Design

-The system design follows the classic ReAct architecture, which integrates reasoning and action in a crisp decision-making process.
-At the core of this framework is a master agent that utilizes a Large Language Model to reason through problems.
+The system design follows the classic ReAct architecture(reasoning & action), which integrates reasoning and action in a crisp decision-making process.
+At the core of this framework is a master agent(medical_agent) that utilizes the LLM to reason through health problems.
 This agent is also equipped with predefined tools, also known as functions, which it uses to perform specific actions.
-The process begins with the master agent analyzing the problem and selecting the most appropriate tool from a suite of available options.
+The process begins with the master agent analyzing the problem and "reasons" by selecting the most appropriate tool from a suite of available options.
 Once the selected tool performs its task, the result is returned to the agent.
-The agent then combines this result with its understanding of the task to generate a final output for the user.
+The agent then "acts" by combining this result with its understanding of the task to generate a final output for the user.

 <!--![image_alt](https://github.com/fredie7/gpt_lab_task/blob/main/Screenshot%20(3736).png?raw=true)-->